 Are you wiser?

-I hope you’ve found this guide on how to start a journal helpful and that you are well on your way on your new journaling adventure.
+I hope you’ve found this guide on how to start a journal helpful and that you are well on your way to your new journaling adventure.

 Let me know in the comments below what you type of journal you went for and how it’s all going.